stanislaw/SoftwareDesignHeuristics/README.md

 > "...ill-fitting structure is worse than none..."
 (Eric Evans - Domain-Driven Design, p.446)

-- If feature is hard to implement it might indicate that it is something wrong with feature (or product).
+- **Hard Feature** If feature is hard to implement it might indicate that it is something wrong with feature (or product).

 - **True Name.** If you know [True Name](https://en.wikipedia.org/wiki/True_name) of something you have power over it.
 Good class - this is what True Name is in OOP.
 See also [Mass and Gravity](http://www.carlopescio.com/2008/12/notes-on-software-design-chapter-2-mass.html).